 This avenue of obtaining a green card is provided to wealthy individuals who will invest between $500,000 and $1 million in a United States business.
 The applicant must not only invest in a United States business, but must also take an active role in that business.

 DEPORTATION DEFENSE / ASYLUM

 If you are in the United States and are afraid to return to your country of origin, you may apply for asylum – a form of protection the U.S. government conditionally offers to foreign nationals.

 On September 5, 2017, the administration announced that it will be ending DACA.
 Hundreds of thousands of young people will be losing protection from deportation.
 If you are a DACA recipient, click here to learn more about possible options.

 Our immigration lawyers have experience dealing with detained immigrants, the bond hearing process, and deportation defense.

 An immigration bond is money that is paid to the Government to ensure that an individual will show up to their court hearings.
 In exchange for the payment of this money, which is held pending the proceedings, the person being detained gets released.
 If they miss a hearing, the money is lost.
 The government keeps it.
 If they do show up to all of their hearings and comply with the Court requirements, the money will be given back to the person who paid the money, at the end of the proceedings.

 If USCIS suspects that a marriage is not valid, they can subject the couple to a higher level of scrutiny – this higher scrutiny interview is called a “Stokes interview.”

 CONTACT LIGHTMAN LAW FIRM

 No matter the immigration matter you are facing, you can rely on the competent legal team right here at Lightman Law Firm to fight for the positive outcome you deserve.
 We understand just how important these issues are to our clients, which is why we will do everything in our power to preserve and improve our clients’ futures.
-Contact us today to schedule your free initial consultation.
+Contact us today to schedule your initial consultation.